 This ordinance is in effect in all un-incorporated areas of Knox County.
-Any incorporated village, city, town, or other political sub-division may authorize by a resolution authority to the Knox County Sheriff Department to enforce all sections of this Ordinance in their village, city or town or other political sub-division.
-The Oak Run Property Owners Association, Inc or any other future private home owners association may also authorize the Knox County Sheriff Department authority to enforce this ordinance.
+Any incorporated village, city, town, or other political sub-division may authorize by a resolution authority to the Knox County Sheriff's Office to enforce all sections of this Ordinance in their village, city or town or other political sub-division.
+The Oak Run Property Owners Association, Inc or any other future private home owner's association may also authorize the Knox County Sheriff's Office authority to enforce this ordinance.